-Serway and Jewett: Physics for Scientists and Engineers, 8th edition, Thomson Brooks/Cole.
+Serway and Jewett: Physics for Scientists and Engineers, 9th edition, Brooks/Cole.

 · Course Description

-Physics 125 is a first semester of a calculus based General Physics course designed for students majoring in the physical sciences or engineering.
-The main objective of the course is to introduce students to basic concepts of Classical Mechanics.
-The course will use calculus as a tool in developing universal language of physics, but emphasis will be on student's intuitive understanding and visualization of various phenomena in nature governed by physical laws.
+Physics 125 is a first semester of a calculus based General Physics course designed for students majoring in physics and/or planning to pursue a Dual Degree Program in Engineering.
+The main objective of the course is to introduce the students to the basic concepts of Newtonian Mechanics and Waves.
+The course will use calculus as a tool in developing universal language of physics, but emphasis will be on student's intuitive understanding and visualization of various phenomena in nature governed by the physical laws.

 · Course Learning Outcomes

 By the end of the course, the student will be able to: